 Because product design encompasses such a wide range of industries, platforms and business needs, it can be difficult to know how to execute a successful product design exercise from start to finish.

-Luckily, Design Concepts outlined some key best practices that can help brands of all sizes, industries, and incomes develop a product that will resonate with their target demographic successfully.
+Luckily, Delve outlined some key best practices that can help brands of all sizes, industries, and incomes develop a product that will resonate with their target demographic successfully.

 Before you pull the trigger and start designing your new product, take the time to understand what your product should look like logistically.